 134. Beginning I Entomology Collection.
 Display in one standard box, a minimum of 50 and maximum of 125 species representing at least 7 orders.
 Follow guidelines listed for Collections.
 Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.
 134a.
-Cloverbud Entomology
+Cloverbud Collection Class - display in one or two shoe boxes, pencil boxes, cake pan with a clear lid, or one standard display box a minimum of 5 and a maximum of 10 species representing at least 4 orders.
+The boxes should be covered with a piece of plastic wrap, plexiglass, or other protective covering taped to the top of the box or attached in some manner.
+Follow the general guidelines listed for collections.
+Members may exhibit in this class a maximum of 2 years while they are Cloverbuds.
+There is no State Fair class for this level.

-135. Beginning II Entomology Collection.
+- 135. Beginning II Entomology Collection.
 Display in one standard box, a minimum of 75 and maximum of 150 species representing at least 9 orders.
 Follow guidelines listed for Collections.
 Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.

 136. Intermediate Entomology Collection.
 Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
 Two standard boxes can be used.
 Follow general guidelines listed for Collections.
-In addition, family identification is required for all insects in any two of the following six orders (only two will be counted for judging)

-- a.
-"Insects in Kansas" book-Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera - b.
+In addition, family identification is required for all insects in any two of the following six orders (only two will be counted for judging) - a.
+"Insects in Kansas" book-Orthoptera, Hemiptera, Homoptera, Coleoptera, b.
 "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net-Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.